 What is investing?

-Essentially, investing is a long-term strategy to help you grow your wealth and pursue longer-term goals like paying for a down payment on a new house and funding retirement.
+Essentially, investing is a long-term strategy to help you grow your money and pursue longer-term goals like paying for a down payment on a new house and funding retirement.

-At this point, you may be wondering how investing and saving are different, since they both involve putting money away for the future.
+Since saving and investing both involve putting money away for the future, you may be wondering how they’re different.
 A savings account gives you easier access to your money, but it’s a lower risk/lower reward option.
 With investing, you accept more risk in exchange for potentially greater returns over time.

 Read more about the difference between saving and investing.